 As a business card, you can benefit from business purchases with 2X points on expenditures such as office supplies or office dinners (first $50,000 per year, then it's 1X point).
 Terms apply.
-There's no annual fee and you can get 0% intro APR for 15 months on purchases and balance transfers (then 13.49%, 17.49%, or 21.49% variable).

 American Express® Business Gold Card

 This card is ideal for the small-business owner who has a wide range of business-related expenditures.
-You'll earn 4X points on your 2 top spending categories (out of 6 possible categories) each billing cycle, for up to $150,000 in expenses each year.
+You'll earn 4X points on your 2 top spending categories (out of 6 possible categories) each month, for up to $150,000 in expenses each year.
 Categories include tickets purchased directly from airlines; U.S. advertising from select media; U.S. gas stations; U.S. restaurants; U.S. shipping; and select U.S. computer-related purchases.
 Terms apply.

+Furthermore, there is a welcome offer of 35,000 Membership Rewards points after you spend $5,000 in eligible purchases within the first 3 months of card membership.
 While there is a $295 annual fee, it's a card worth considering for businesses that spend a meaningful amount on purchases in the 4X categories.

 SimplyCash Plus Business Credit Card from American Express